James Southerland: Professional career

-On August 5, 2015, he signed with Vanoli Cremona of Italy for the 2015–16 season.
+After playing in the 2015 NBA Summer League for the Oklahoma City Thunder, Southerland moved to Italy to play for Vanoli Cremona.
 On January 15, 2016, he parted ways with Cremona after averaging 5.1 points and 3.6 rebounds in fourteen games.
 Two days later, he signed with Mitteldeutscher BC of the Basketball Bundesliga for the rest of the season.
-In 15 games with Mitteldeutscher BC, Southerland led the team in scoring with 13.5 ppg, collected 4.5 rpg, and shot 40.4% from three while playing 26.6 mpg.
+He averaged 13.5 points per game for Mitteldeutscher.